 Everything I thought about relationships was quickly diminished when we started dating.
 He is kind, selfless, gentle, and so sweet.
 I think about our stories and our lives coming together, and I will never be able to figure out how on earth all of this happened.
 I am so thankful for this love, and I can’t wait to spend forever with this man.

 Now, I can’t imagine reciting some of the statements I would tell myself when I was in my past relationships.
 Being with Andrew has been a wake up call.
-Proof that unicorn men DO exist.
-Proof that you shouldn’t settle.
-Proof that real love is out there.
-Proof that I deserve to be treated with respect.
-Proof that there are men who will never make you cry.
+Proof that unicorn men DO exist, that you shouldn’t settle, that real love is out there, that you deserve to be treated with respect, and that there are men who will never make you cry.

 I am so thankful and lucky to have found this kind of love, and I’m sharing our story because I want you to know that good, honest, caring men DO exist.
 No matter what you have been through or are going through, it is not too late for you.
 Your past does not define your future.
 You are loved and you are worthy of a love that makes you pinch yourself every single day.
 A too good to be true kind of love.